-A tight pectoralis major muscle that contains trigger or tender points may give you pain in your chest or shoulder.
+A tight pectoralis major muscle that contains trigger or tender points can trigger chest and shoulder pain.

 Additionally, if this muscle is too tight it fosters a round shouldered posture.

-Trigger points in this muscle – shown as “Xs” in the picture under “Attachment points” – can send pain to the red marked areas displayed below.
+Trigger points in this muscle – shown as “Xs” in the picture under “Attachment points” – can refer pain to the red areas displayed below.

-The deeper the colour, the more prone it is to experience pain in the respective area when trigger points in the pectoralis major are present.
+The deeper the red, the more prone it is to experience pain in the respective area when trigger points in the pectoralis major are present.

-The points X1 and X2 mainly give you a painful shoulder, whereas the other points send pain mainly to the chest itself, and to the upper and inner side of your forearm.
+The points X1 and X2 mainly trigger shoulder pain, whereas the other points refer pain to the chest itself, and to the upper and inner side of the forearm.

 This muscle can contribute to…

-A very tight pectoralis major will definitely contribute to an impaired flexibility in your shoulder – e.g. when reaching behind – as it pulls the whole system forwards and keeps it there.
+A tight pectoralis major can contribute to an impaired flexibility in your shoulder – e.g. when reaching behind – as it pulls the whole system forwards and keeps it there.

-From the outside the pectoralis major looks like one big muscle.
+From the outside the pectoralis major looks like one muscle.

-Every one of the three parts has its own and separate origin, while all the muscle fibers fuse together at the same spot, namely at the upper side of your arm pit –.
+Every one of the three parts has its own and separate origin, while all its fibers fuse together at the same spot, namely at the upper side of your arm pit –

 The three parts are named after the location of their origin.

-The lower/costal fibers can pull down the shoulder joint, whereas the upper/clavicular fibers can elevate/raise the arm in front of you.
+The lower/costal fibers pull down the shoulder joint, whereas the upper/clavicular fibers elevate/raise the arm.

-If you are a desk criminal that spends hours and hours in front of your computer or writing, you may get issues with this muscle.
+If you are a desk worker, spending hours in front of your computer or writing, the pectoralis might start troubling you.

-This means that the muscle will be constantly in a “shortened” position, which eventually may lead to tender and trigger points.
+This means the muscle is constantly in a “shortened” position, which eventually can lead to tender and trigger points.

 Doing excessive chest workouts at the gym can be a reason for trouble in this muscle.